Case Study: Supporting IB Accreditation

 Mildura West Primary School (MWPS) is an International Baccalaureate (IB) Preparatory to Year 6 public school with over 400 students, situated 500km north-west of Melbourne.

 As part of their IB requirement MWPS decided to add Chinese as a second language other than English to their curriculum 6 years ago.
-By working in collaboration with staff at MWPS we have been able to deliver and achieve a core philosophy of IB World Schools – a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision.
+By working in collaboration with staff at MWPS, we have been able to keep supporting IB accreditation by delivering and achieving a core philosophy of IB World Schools – a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision.

 Trinity Lutheran College